jawahar-shazab/docs/docs/api.md

 GET /v1/agents/agentStats/:agentId
 ```

-Fetches statistics for a specific agent.
+This API fetches statistics related to a specific agent, including performance metrics, operational data, and other relevant information for monitoring purposes.

 #### 17. Agent Info